Dhruvin4530/k8s-external-secrets/README.md

-# Kubernetes Secrets Management Using External Secrets Operator(ESO)
+# How to use the external secret to mount secrets to Kubernetes pods from AWS Secrets Manager?